MaibornWolff/codecharta/gh-pages/_docs/04-07-csvimporter.md

 **Category**: Importer (takes in CSV and outputs cc.json)

-The CSV importer generates visualisation data from CSV data with header, e.g. from [SourceMonitor](http://www.campwoodsw.com/sourcemonitor.html).
+The CSV importer generates visualisation data from generic CSV data with header.
+How this CSV was generated does not matter, as long as it meets the following requirements:

 _Conventions for csv input:_